karthik340/Game/readme.md

 ./simulate_bet.sh
-./balance.sh // use to know balances exclusively gamed q lottery get-winner-by-round 0 // use to know winner of any round by providing round num
+./balance.sh // use to know balances exclusively gamed q lottery get-winner-by-round 0 // use to know winner of any round by providing round num go test ./... // for running tests
 ```

+## Proposer choosing winner explained
+* Validator(key) -> winner(value) is stores in kv store so that validator can tell who should win if they are selected as proposer.
+* Inorder to select winner validator uses  gamed tx lottery set-winner command
+* In End Blocker if proposer has selected winner then he will be declared as winner else hashing method used to select winner

+## Proposer can not cheat in lottery
+* In the branch of lottery proposer cannot cheat as
+  * lottery chooses winner in random way that can be verified later
+  * In case if proposer modifies code to choose different winner, then consensus won't be achieved
 ## Strategies
 * Assuming uniform random bet from all other clients, what is the best strategy for client1?
   * as bet sizes distributed uniformly and also randomly,lets divide 100 bet sizes among other 19 clients